VPN | VPN Unlimited |

 First, I ran the VPN Unlimited Windows client through a few basic VPN tests to check for active leaks when connected to different servers.
 Fortunately, I did not find any active leaks with the Windows client, as you can see below:

 However, it’s important to note in the example above, I was testing for leaks with an active and stable connection.
 Unfortunately, most VPNs leak when reconnecting and/or switching servers, and this is also what I found with VPN Unlimited.
-The big issue with the Windows client was the kill switch, which we’ll explain further below.
+The big issue with the Windows client was the VPN kill switch, which we’ll explain further below.

 VPN Unlimited Mac OS client